 147. Protection of Commission, legal representatives and witnesses

-(1) The Commission has, in the performance of its functions at an examination, the same protection and immunity as a Judge of the Supreme Court.
+(1) The Commission has, in the performance of its functions at an examination, the same protection and immunity as a judge of the Supreme Court.

 (2) A legal practitioner, or other person, when representing a person at an examination or assisting the Commission at an examination has the same protection and immunity as a legal practitioner appearing for a party in a proceeding in the Supreme Court and, if the person is a legal practitioner, is subject to the same liabilities as if appearing before that court.